 Projects and communities contributing to JHipster

-JHipster works closely with other OSS communities, which often contributes code, advice and reviews to the project.
+JHipster works closely with other OSS communities, which often contribute to the project.
 Important contributions have been made by:

 - UI Router, the Angular router used by JHipster.